 In order to align the interests and objectives of our directors and officers with those of our stockholders, and to further promote the Company's longstanding commitment to sound corporate governance, the Company has established guidelines for Company stock ownership and retention.
-Each NEO is expected to own shares of our common stock equal in value to a multiple of such NEO's salary or a specified number of shares, whichever is less.
-The Chief Executive Officer is expected to hold the lesser of 100% of his annual base salary or 100,000 shares.
-Each other NEO is expected to hold the lesser of 50% of the NEO's annual base salary or 50,000 shares.
+Each NEO is expected to own shares of our common stock equal in value to a multiple of such NEO's salary.
+The Chief Executive Officer is expected to hold 300% of his annual base salary.
+Each other NEO is expected to hold 100% of the NEO's annual base salary.
 Executive officers have five years from the date on which they first become subject to the stock ownership guidelines to achieve this ownership level.
-As of March 1, 2023, each NEO either owned more than the minimum stock ownership level under, or was otherwise in compliance with, the Company's stock ownership guidelines.
+As of March 1, 2024, each NEO either owned more than the minimum stock ownership level, or was otherwise in compliance with, the Company's stock ownership guidelines.